Harshjangid31/Harshjangid31/README.md

 - 👋 Hi, I’m Harsh
-- I am a web developer and a student pursuing a Bachelor's degree in Computer Application & currently learning Full Stack Development.
+- A Web Developer and a student pursuing a Bachelor's Degree in Computer Application & currently learning Full Stack Development.
 As a fresher in the field, I am enthusiastic about learning and programming.
 Outside of my academic and professional life, I have a creative side; I love taking photographs and creating art.
   Additionally, I have a strong passion for travel and exploring new places.
 My diverse interests and skills reflect my well-rounded personality.
 <!---